skyvers/skyve-dev-guide/_pages/security-persistence-and-access-control.md

 Under the hybrid model, a combination of both of the above models is implemented.
 Skyve does not adopt this method natively because:

--   According (for example) to Microsoft - creating multiple thread access tokens used to establish different security contexts for downstream resource access using Windows authentication is a privileged operation that requires privileged process accounts.
+-   According (for example) to Microsoft - "creating multiple thread access tokens used to establish different security contexts for downstream resource access using Windows authentication is a privileged operation that requires privileged process accounts.
 This is counter to the principle of least privilege.", and

--   User access requirements for GPS were not clearly identified so decisions about the specifics of the Trusted service access was not able to be ascertained.
+-   User access requirements for SaaS are not clearly identified so decisions about the specifics of the Trusted service access was not able to be ascertained.